Car industry struggles to solve air bag explosions despite mass recalls

 Those vehicles carry air bags made between 2000-02 when, Takata says, it botched production of air bag inflators and lost related records.

-And that total is likely to increase further after Takata said it is willing to replace more air bag inflators made between 2000-07 that it supplied to Honda, Toyota Motor Corp (7203.T), Nissan, Mazda Motor Corp (7261.T), BMW (BMWG.DE), Chrysler and Ford Motor Co (F.N) for vehicles sold in the United States.
+And that total is likely to increase further after Takata said it is willing to replace more air bag inflators made between 2000-07 that it supplied to Honda, Toyota Motor Corp, Nissan, Mazda Motor Corp, BMW, Chrysler and Ford Motor Co for vehicles sold in the United States.

 Takata has asked multiple car makers to cooperate on investigations, and those companies could yet make follow-up announcements, said a person knowledgeable about the matter who declined to be named.